tristanparry/BetterBanking/README.md

 # BetterBanking

-Thank you for using <b>BetterBanking!</b> This is a software that allows a user to create a Client account, and up to 3 bank Accounts (Chequing, Savings, Investment).
+Thank you for using <i>BetterBanking!</i> This is a software that allows a user to create a Client account, and up to 3 bank Accounts (<i>Chequing, Savings, Investment</i>).
 All BetterBanking details are stored in an internal file database, so that the program can be dynamically changed with user manipulation.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------